UVDoc: Neural Grid-based Document Unwarping: Method

 \section{Method}

-In order to be able to completely unwarp the document, we assume that the input photograph is taken from a camera position in which the document's 3D shape can be represented as a height field, i.e., the entire document is visible and there are no occlusions and foldovers.
+To completely unwarp a document, we assume that the input photograph is taken from a camera position in which the document's 3D shape can be represented as a height field, i.e., the entire document is visible and there are no occlusions and foldovers.

-We use a multi-head network to predict a $45 \times 31$ 2D unwarping grid $G$ containing pixel coordinates, and a $45 \times 31$ grid mesh of 3D shape coordinates $W$ from a warped 488-by-712 input image $I_w$.
-We decided on this grid aspect ratio to approximate the aspect ratio of A4 paper in portrait mode, the most common paper type that documents are printed on.
-Compared to the commonly used square grid resolution, this allows for higher approximation power for the horizontal lines of text, which are visually perceived stronger than the spacing of individual characters within a line.
+We use a dual-head network to predict a $45 \times 31$ 2D unwarping grid $G$ containing pixel coordinates, and a $45 \times 31$ grid mesh of 3D shape coordinates $W$ from a warped 488-by-712 input image $I_w$.
+We do not predict $G$ at the full ground-truth resolution in an attempt to keep our network as compact as possible.
 As illustrated in \figref{fig:pipeline}, the 2D unwarping grid $G$ encodes the deformation that leads to the unwarped document: grid-point $G_{i,j}$ holds the pixel coordinates (relative to the image, in the range $[-1,1]$) of the pixel that will be placed at position $(i,j)$ in the unwarped image (up to constant scaling).
 The grid $G$ can also be seen as a coarse backward mapping.
-The grid $G$ is bilinearly interpolated before applying the unwarping, to achieve a full-resolution unwarped image.
+Finally, $G$ is bilinearly interpolated to the original image size.
+This upsampled backward mapping is used to generate the full-resolution unwarped image.
+The 3D grid mesh $W$ is not used for the unwarping, but we incorporate it in training with an $L_1$ loss as a regularization term.
+This helps the network understand the underlying geometry of the document and improve the unwarping performance (see ablations studies in \secref{subsec:ablation} and \tabref{tab:ablation}).